fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/syllabus.md

 ### Instructor office hours

-My office hours are 10:00am-10:50am on Mondays, Wednesdays and Fridays in the Barnard 352.
-You can also contact me on Slack to set up a different meeting time, and join the slack by [the link](https://join.slack.com/t/slack-dat8296/shared_invite/zt-2al6rqd6a-KD8O3vPBUiA7wHxlhPwGrg), or drop by my office (Barnard 352) if my door is open.
+My office hours are 9:00am-9:50am on Mondays, Wednesdays and Fridays in the Barnard 352.
+You can also contact me on Slack to set up a different meeting time, and join the slack by [the link](), or drop by my office (Barnard 352) if my door is open.
 You can find office hours for all CS faculty [here](https://www.cs.montana.edu/office-hours.html).

 ### SmartyCats